hank09901/CV2024/readme.md

 3. **Install the required packages:**
     ```bash
      conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia
+     pip install -r requirements.txt

-* if torch cannot be installed, you should check out whether your cuda version is campatible with your torch ==version==
+* If torch cannot be installed, you should check out whether your cuda version is campatible with your torch version

 4. **Go to correct directory**
     ```bash